hemi93/quick-ecs/README.md

 > {
   constructor() {
     super();
+    /**
-    // Remember to set component types for the system to use.
-This is also type-safe. this.setComponents(ExampleComponent);
+     * Set component types for the system to use.
+     *
+     * This is type-safe - only component types specified for this system are allowed.
+     */
+    this.setComponents(ExampleComponent);
   }

+  /**
+   * Define your update function which will perform logic on Entities matching specified Components.
+   *
+   * This function is ran for each matching Entity.
+   */
   public update(entity: IEntity<TExampleSystemComponents>, { timer }: IExampleDependencies) {
     const { prop, updateProp } = entity.getComponent(ExampleComponent);